Be Unstoppable

 Adaptive Lacrosse

 Wheelchair Lacrosse is growing quickly in the adaptive sports world.
-It’s like a perfect storm of wheelchair sports combining the physicality of quad rugby with the chair skills of wheelchair basketball.
+It’s like a perfect storm of wheelchair sports combining the physicality of wheelchair rugby with the chair skills of wheelchair basketball.

 The WASA wheelchair lacrosse program, The Milwaukee Eagles, was formed by veterans in 2015 and is one of the original sports offered by WASA.

 The team is sponsored by and works in close partnership with The Marquette University Men's Lacrosse Team.
-With their coaching support, The Eagles have brought home back-to-back WLUSA National Championships.
+With their coaching support, The Eagles are current and reigning 3x WLUSA National Champions.

 JOIN US: